jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 (The theme object is sort of a constraint-based schema for groups of related *design tokens* or raw style values, if you will.)
-It's meant to make doing the right thing easy, while also affording developers just enough flexibility to maintain a high development velocity.
+It's meant to make doing the right thing easy, while also affording developers just enough flexibility to maintain a high velocity.
 With Styled System, your components have easy access to colors, font sizes, a space scale for margin and padding, and any other visual styles that you'd like to keep consistent across your application.
 Even if you've never heard of Styled System, you've likely seen its influence in other related libraries.